-Use the administrative console's user card feature as a dashboard to work with a specific user's assigned resources, such as that user's desktops.
+Use the console's user card feature as a dashboard to work with a specific user's assigned resources, such as that user's desktops.
 People also refer to this user card feature as the help desk.

 You use the console's search feature to display the card for a specific user.
 See Using the Console's Search Feature for how to search for a user.
 When you click on a user in the search results, that user's card is displayed.

 See informational data in context of this specific user, about that user's virtual desktop and applications, by navigating through the user card and following the on-screen prompts.
 You might have to click through from one information area to another to see different types of information and data.

 Navigate the user card to obtain information about the user's current and historical sessions, aggregated from all of your cloud-connected pods.
 Provides actions you can perform on the listed sessions.
 For details about these actions, see

 Note: Because current sessions are shown by default, the Sessions tab will show a value of

 - By default, only current sessions are shown.